Zé Marcos

-José Marcos Alves Luis (born 1 February 1998), known as Zé Marcos, is a Brazilian footballer who plays as a defender for Esporte Clube Juventude.
+José Marcos Alves Luis (born 1 February 1998), known as Zé Marcos, is a Brazilian professional footballer who plays as a central defender for Juventude.

 Club career

 Born in Paraná, Brazil, Zé Marcos started playing football in Curitiba, where he played in Atlético Paranaense academy.
 He played with Atlético Paranaense U15 side in 2012 and 2013, and next he played with the U17 side in 2014 and 2015.
 In 2015 he was promoted to the main team, however, he failed to debut having been twice an unused substitute in Atlético games in the 2015 Campeonato Paranaense.
 In 2016 he was active with the Atlético Paranaense U20 side.

 In summer 2017, Zé Marcos moved to Europe and joined Red Star Belgrade.
 He signed a four-year professional contract with the club on 7 July 2017.
 He was training with first squad in the first half of the 2017–18 season, but failed to make any official appearance for the club until the end of 2017.
-In the mid-season, he was loaned to Rad for the rest of the 2017–18 Serbian SuperLiga campaign, as the first foreign footballer after 5 years.
+In the mid-season, he was loaned to Rad for the rest of the 2017–18 Serbian SuperLiga campaign, as the first foreign footballer after five years.
 Zé Marcos made his professional debut for Rad in 1–1 draw to Radnik Surdulica on 17 February 2018.
 He scored his first senior goal in 5–0 victory over Borac Čačak in 25th SuperLiga fixture, played on 3 March 2018.
 Following the end of season, Zé Marcos returned to Red Star.
 On the last day of the summer transfer window 2018, he moved on new loan to Rad until the end of the calendar year.